brook-slagle/hugo_brook_slagle/content/posts/what-i-am-looking-into-March-23/index.md

 ### What I am looking into right now going into spring:
 - Minimization
 - The Spotify API for creating playlists...
 - Mens gymnastics strength skills; starting with the humble False Grip.
-I will be following this:
+I will be following this [article](https://www.marks.fitness/blog/false-grip-muscle-up).

 ### What music am I jamming to:
 - The End by 2 Man Embassy, Perrin Xthona